CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/README.md

 ## Contributing and Getting Help
 To report a bug or feature request, please open an [issue](https://github.com/CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/issues/new).

-## License
-This is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 ### NOTICE

 This software was produced for the U. S. Government under Contract Number HHSM-500-2012-00008I, and is subject to Federal Acquisition Regulation Clause 52.227-14, Rights in Data-General.